Introduction -the company Xmas party allowance

 The company Christmas party

 As the end of the year comes around what can you claim for your ltd company Christmas party allowance?
-Notably, when you hold your contractor Christmas party, there is no exemption from tax as such.
+Notably, when you hold your contractor Christmas party (limited company), there is no exemption from tax as such.
 However, when a business has an annual event, HMRC does give limited tax relief.
 Therefore, you can claim your company party tax deduction on the basis that you can meet certain conditions.

 - The combined cost of the annual event or events must not exceed £150 per head during the tax year.